 We do not have to wait for the scheduled scan, but lets do a manual scan to make sure things work!
-From the Dashboard, and in the top right hit that big orange Analyze now button.
+From the Dashboard, and in the top right hit that big blue Analyze now button.

 This is now the end of the this deploy and configure article and I will do one soon looking at what was found.

 We did a scan so that is good.
 But lets be sure that things are good.

 - We use the HTML5 client and change to the Monitor view of a VM and see Runecast info.